ristoxxx/links-app/README.md

 # Electron.js desktop app project

-App is suppose to help to find files related to routine tasks
+App to keep my most important links in one place

 notes to myself: